brunonlinespace/suite-pythoine/README.md

 Suite Pythoine is under active development.

+Cross-OS support is a big development milestone to achieve.
+Nuxpad works both on Linux and Windows.
+Many other brunonlinespace apps will follow.

 Interfaces, catalogue capabilities and component support continue to evolve as the wider application family grows.